diagrams-web/diagrams-xtd/DEVELOPMENT.md

     ```

 7. If the unit tests and the bash script `autogen.sh` is working correctly, then your system is now ready for development.

+## Publish

+Keep track on the how to for future release:

+- update the version in setup.py as poetry raise lot of errors when installing the package.
+- run python3 setup.py sdist
+- twine upload --verbose --repository pypi dist/diagrams_xtd-a.b.c.xx.tar.gz